Rights and Responsibilities - Qualified Health Plans (Private Health Plans)

 - Starts or stops other health insurance or Medicare

 - Moves in or out of your home

 - Dies, gets married or gets a divorce

 - Starts or stops school

-If you purchased a private health plan (qualified health plan) through MNsure and are receiving advanced premium tax credits or wish to claim the Premium Tax Credit (PTC), you must file taxes with the Internal Revenue Service (IRS).
+If you purchased a private health plan (qualified health plan) through MNsure and are receiving advanced premium tax credits or wish to claim the premium tax credit, you must file taxes with the Internal Revenue Service (IRS).

 At the end of the tax year, MNsure will issue a 1095-A form for you to use with reporting health insurance coverage to the IRS.
-Find more information about tax filing here and on the Tax FAQ section.
+Learn more about reporting or claiming tax credits.

 You Have the Right to Ask for a Hearing